Logius-standaarden/fsc-core/draft-fsc-core-00.md

 The HTTP request **MUST** contain the HTTP Header `Fsc-Grant-Hash` which contains the hash of ServiceConnectionGrant to be used to route the request.
 For more information about the Grant hash read the [Grant hash section](#grant_hash)
 The ServiceConnectionGrant contains the Peer ID of the Peer offering the Service and the name of the Service.
 This information can be used to retrieve the Inway address from the Manager of the Peer offering the Service .

-The Outway **MUST** include the HTTP header `Fsc-Grant-Hash` when proxying the HTTP request to the Inway.

 The Outway **MUST** deny the request when the Peer does not have a valid Contract containing a ServiceConnectionGrant with a hash that matches the hash provided in the `Fsc-Grant-Hash` header.

+The Outway **MUST** request an [access token](#access_token) from the Peer specified in the `Service.PeerID` field of the ServiceConnectionGrant.

+The Outway **MUST** use the [RPC GetAccessToken]($get_access_token) provided by the Manager of the Peer specified in the `Service.PeerID` field of the ServiceConnectionGrant.

+The Outway **MUST** deny the request when the Outway is unable to obtain an access token.

+The Outway **MUST** include the access token in the HTTP header `Fsc-Authorization` when proxying the HTTP request to the Inway.

-The Outway **MUST** use Service routing information provided by the Manager of the Peer offering the Service.
+The Outway **MUST** use Service routing information provided by the Manager of the Peer specified in the `Service.PeerID` field of the ServiceConnectionGrant.

 The Outway **MUST NOT** alter the path of the HTTP Request.

-The Outway **SHALL** use the last available address of a Service in case the Directory is unreachable.
+The Outway **SHALL** use the last available address of a Service in case the Directory or the Manager of the Peer specified in the `Service.PeerID` field of the ServiceConnectionGrant is unreachable.

 Clients **MAY** use TLS when communicating with the Outway.